apostrophecms/code-upgrader/README.md

 If you want to undo all the changes made by the tool for any reason, run `apos-code-upgrader reset` in the project root.
 You must do this *before committing the changes*.
 This does a simple hard reset of your local branch with git and will let you start again after reviewing the changes if you desire.

 As a last resort you can always switch back to the main git branch and create a new upgrade branch to start over.
 You did switch off the main branch at the start, didn't you? 🤓

+## Pre-alpha options

+The upgrade command has experimental support for inlining certain `require`-d files in order to discover methods, handlers, etc. inside those files as well.
+This generally will not work well unless required files confine their interesting logic to an exported function, which `index.js` invokes with `(self, options)`.
+You can try out this experimental feature by adding the `--upgrade-required-files` flag.